-$$\theta{it} \sim \mathcal{N}(0,1) \quad \forall i = 1, \dots, N \quad \& \quad \forall t = 1, \dots, T$$

-The standard normal prior, as discussed above, prevents additive and scale invariance.
-Estimates for the latent trait for each unit in each time period are differentiated exclusively by the values of the indicators for that unit at that time period.
-This model is treats each unit-time-period as independent which is a bold assumption to be made in most applied research.
+$$\theta{it} \sim N(0,1) \quad \forall i = 1,...,N \qquad \forall t = 1,...,T$$ each time period are differentiated exclusively by the values of the indicators for that unit at that time period.
+This model treats each unittime period as independent, which is a bold assumption to make in most applied research.
 In addition, this limits the information that is being used to estimate the latent trait and so is likely to increase credible intervals.
 In the case where the indicator variables contain sufficient information on the latent trait, this modeling strategy may not be problematic.
 Unfortunately, this is seldom the case when using social science data, where indicators are often coarse or missing.
 As a result, these indicators often do not contain sufficient information to differentiate between theoretically distinct units.
 The benefit to this approach is that it does not force any atheoretical 'memory' on the latent trait allowing sudden changes in the latent trait across time-periods.